White House Tries to Throw Nikki Haley Under the Bus, She Flips It Over

 “She got ahead of the curve.
 She’s done a great job, she’s a very effective ambassador.
 There might have been some momentary confusion about that,” he told reporters.
 “But if you talk with Steve Mnuchin at Treasury and so forth, he will tell you the same thing — they’re in charge of this — we have had sanctions.
 Additional sanctions are under consideration but not implemented.”

 Haley wasn’t having it.
-“With all due respect, I don’t get confused,” she told Fox News’s Dana Perino, in a statement that was read on-air Tuesday evening.
+“With all due respect, I don’t get confused,” she told Fox News’ Dana Perino, in a statement that was read on-air Tuesday evening.

 For now her rebuke of the White House worked.
 Kudlow called Haley to apologize and admitted he was mistaken in a statement to the New York Times.
 “She was certainly not confused,” Kudlow said.
 “I was wrong to say that — totally wrong.”